dehoyosb/DeepRL_DQN/README.md

 ## Running the Agent
 Once you have set up the enviroment, go to **5.
-Testing Agent After Learning** in Navigation.ipynb, and run all the cells from there one, except the last one which closes the enviroment.
+Testing Agent After Learning** in Navigation.ipynb, and run all the cells except the last one which closes the enviroment.
 If the path to your enviroment is different, just change it in the cell below **Loading Enviroment**.
-You will be able to see in the unity window how the agent travels the world picking up the yellow bananas and avoiding the blue bannanas.
-If you want to see various episodes, just rerun the cell titled **Running Episode**
+You will be able to see in the unity window how the agent traveling throughout the world picking up the yellow bananas and avoiding the blue bannanas.
+If you want to see various episode runs, just rerun the times you want the cell below **Running Episode**
+In the Case you want to train the agent from scratch, run all the cells from the beginning until the one before ***5.
+Testing Agent After Learning**.
+It will save the weights learned, and the file can be used to test the agent thereafter.